GranitNiti/PyTact/README.md

 # PyTacton:
-This is a lightweight Python Module for Haptic Feedback suitable for easy prototyping user studies that invlove haptic stimulation.
-It provides eassy menas of creating comple patterns, stimulating and visualising them.
-The suuport for devices can be achieved through minimal code (see belove).
+This is a lightweight Python Module for Haptic Feedback suitable for easy prototyping user studies that involve haptic stimulation.
+It provides easy means of creating complex patterns, stimulating and visualising them.
+The support for devices can be achieved through minimal code (see belove).
 If you add support for a device you use, please push the changes so that others can benefit from your code.

 ###### Code sample for creating an stimulation engine, creating a complex pattern and stimulating it